-This Hot Fudge Sauce is a rich and smooth chocolate sauce with a caramel undertone.
-An easy, tried and true recipe!
+This Hot Fudge Sauce is a rich and smooth chocolate sauce with a caramel flavor undertone.
+An easy, tried and true recipe with simple ingredients!
 Pour this Hot Fudge Sauce on ice cream, brownies, or with a spoon!

-The first time I ever had this Hot Fudge Sauce at my sister-in-law’s house.
+The first time I ever had this Hot Fudge Sauce at my sister-in-law’s house when we made a sundae.
 She actually had made Mel’s Brownies for Sunday dessert and then we topped it with ice cream and this chocolate heaven.